mcuntz/pyjams/docs/source/index.rst

    * - :func:`~pyjams.position`
      - Position arrays of subplots to be used with add_axes
    * - :func:`~pyjams.screening.screening`
-     - Parameter screening using Morris' method of Elementary Effects.
+     - Parameter screening using Morris' method of Elementary Effects
+   * - :func:`~pyjams.signature2plot`
+     - Write a copyright notice on a plot
    * - :func:`~pyjams.str2tex`
      - Convert strings to LaTeX strings in math environment used by matplotlib's usetex